toggledbits/ezmqtt/README.md

 ## Nodes for *Node-RED*

-I am writing and will be publishing a set of nodes for *Node-RED* &mdash; coming soon!
+I have also published a set of *Node-RED* nodes as a more direct interface.
+Find that in [the Node-RED Node Library](https://flows.nodered.org/node/node-red-contrib-ezlo).

 ## Cautions